 - Embryo Formation: Over the next two to five days, the embryos will be carefully monitored to see which ones survive to the cleavage and blastocyst stage.
 Each embryo will be cultured in a special medium at ideal temperatures to ensure optimal growth and survival.
 Those that survive will be transferred to the uterus and monitored for implantation.

 Contact Us Today

-As leaders in the field of reproductive medicine, Dr. Maclin and the staff at Heartland Center for Reproductive Medicine have developed a reputation in the community for helping women and couples expand their family.
+As leaders in the field of reproductive medicine, Heartland Center for Reproductive Medicine has developed a reputation in the community for helping women and couples expand their family.
 Contact our practice today to meet with one of our highly qualified fertility specialists to begin your fertility journey.